PJSoftCo/VGamepad/README.md

+Please open this page on your laptop or PC: github.com/PJSoftCo/VGamepad

 Find "Privacy Policy" & "Terms and Conditions" at the end of this document.

 For video instruction, click the youtube link at the top of the page.